 · When using a candle for illumination, you can cut the hole in the pumpkin’s top.

-· For electric lights, make the hole in the bottom or side so you can hide the cord.
+· For electric lights, make a hole in the bottom or side so you can hide the cord.

 The Halloween pumpkin is called Jack-O’-Lantern.
 It’s common to see jack-o’-lanterns on doorsteps decorations before and on Halloween.